Yes... things can go wrong

 No. 3 Misalignment Issues

-Wallpaper stretching: all peel and stick films have stretch rate, millimetric (1-2 millimeters per 8-9 feet tall).
+Wallpaper stretching: all peel and stick films have stretch rate, 1-2 millimeters per 8-9 feet tall.
 The stretching rate of your wallpaper will be exactly the same for all panels.
 When aligning wallpaper panels during an install you might notice the top matches perfectly but the bottom is 2 mil. off, just trust the process, as you peel the backing paper you will see the misalignment disappear.

 When force is applied while removing the backing paper, more stretching rate will be experienced.

-The backing paper needs to be removed with both hands in horizontal and parallel position, pulling even with the same tension on both sides, this way you will feel a slight resistance but never the need to pull hard.
+The backing paper needs to be removed with both hands in horizontal and parallel position, gently, pulling evenly, same tension on both sides.You will feel a slight resistance but never pull hard.
 If you feel the need to apply force, then you are doing it wrong.
 Never pull the backing paper with just one hand, or favoring left or right directions.

-Wallpaper not aligning properly in some areas: This happens all the time, to pros as well as beginners: You are installing the wallpaper over a wall!!!
-There are as many straight and perfect walls as there are crooked walls with deformations.
-Many walls have bumps or depressions that are not visible but the problem does come out during a wallpaper install.
+Wallpaper not aligning properly in some areas: This happens all the time, to pros as well as beginners: You are installing the wallpaper over a wall.
+A perfect wallpaper requires a perfect wall.
+Most walls are not perfect.
+Many have bumps or depressions, matte paints tend to hide such imperfections.
+A wallpaper installation will make evident irregularities on the wall surface.

-A pro will normally notice the issue prior starting since they always should do an in depth assessment of the wall.
-A pro will solve this issue ahead by sealing, sanding and priming to even the wall before installation.
+A pro should do an in depth assessment of the wall prior installing wallpaper.
+Solve any issue by skim coating, sanding and priming to even the wall.

 If this happens to a DIYer during installation, the wallpaper won't not match or/and creases in some areas even when the Repeat was checked out before hanging it.
-There is no solution for it other than try to cope with it or abort installation and find a pro to help.
+There is no solution for it other than try to cope with it or abort installation.

 Never pull and try to force the material in place.
 When this happens you need to place the wallpaper to match at it’s best without pulling and keep installing the rest of the panels.
 These issues usually happen in small areas on the wall and once the install is finished you will not notice it in the overall project.

 Wallpaper aligning at the top but not the bottom: Simple and proper alignment is crucial during an install.
-If your panels are tall, never do it alone, pros go in pairs almost always!
-In a 8 feet tall panel 1º single degree off at the top will cause half an inch of misalignment at the bottom.
-Some designs are more easy to manage than others, some look fine even when they are not perfect, other designs need to match perfectly or they will look like the bad intent of a wallpaper.
+If your panels are tall, never do it alone, 1º single degree off at the top will cause misalignment at the bottom.
+Some designs are more easy to manage than others.
 Because this can be a frustrating process if you are detail oriented we recommend to reserve 1 hour per panel to install to have an idea of the patience this step requires.

 No. 4 Wallpaper falling off for “no apparent reason”